Institutional Biosafety Committee

 Overview

-• Human and non-human primate materials (blood, cells, tissues, fluids, and secretions that are potentially infectious)
+• Non-human primate materials including cells, tissues, fluids, and others

 Contact Biosafety